Wondering how to Enable Built-in Administrator Account? We can help you.

 How to Enable the Built-in Administrator Account on Windows 10

-The quickest and easiest way to activate the administrator account is from the command prompt with elevated privileges.
+The quickest and easiest way to activate the administrator account is from the command prompt with advanced privileges.

 To do this, we run: